pablovin/ChefsHatGYM/README.md

 We also provide a list of existing plugins and extensions for this library:

+### Chef`s Hat Run

+The [Chef’s Hat Run](https://github.com/pablovin/chefsHat_run) is a web interface that allows the setup, follow-up and management of server-based rooms of the Chef\\`s Hat.
+It is ideal to run local experiments with artificial agents, without the need to configure or code anything; To run server rooms and allow remote players to player; And to explore finished games, by using the interative plotting tools to visualize and extract important game statistics.

 ### Chef`s Hat Players Club

 The [Chef’s Hat Player’s Club](https://github.com/pablovin/ChefsHatPlayersClub) is a collection of ready-to-use artificial agents.
 These agents were implemented, evaluated, and discussed in specific peer-reviewed publications and can be used anytime.
 If you want your agent to be included in the Player’s Club, message us.

+### Chef`s Hat Play

+[Chef`s Hat Play](https://github.com/pablovin/ChefsHat_Play) is a Unity interface that allows humans to play the game against other humans or artificial agents.

 ### Nova

 [Nova](https://github.com/nathaliarcauas/Nova) is a dynamic game narrator, used to describe and comment on a Chef`s Hat game.

-### Chef`s Hat Play

-[Chef`s Hat Play](https://github.com/pablovin/ChefsHat_Play) is a Unity interface that allows humans to play the game against other humans or artificial agents.

 ## The Chef's Hat Card game